 - 1. A1-1: [Software] Heidari, H., Arabi, M., Warziniack, T., Hydroclimatic Assessment Tool, https://hcat.erams.com/docs/ - 2.
-A2-1: Bou-Zeid group transferred to the Project A 2-2 an offline (uncoupled to WRF) urban canopy models that includes the effect of trees as well as an online one (coupled to WRF) that improves the representation of urban terrain.
-These models are being used in the simulation the lab or PI Matei Georgescu are doing for future cities. - New model for representing thermochromic materials in urban simulators - New approaches for designing hybrid urban sensing networks - 3.
-A2-4: Evaporative cooling model built by Teitelbaum of novel membrane building facade created merging Bou-Zeid microclimate model of surface energy interactions with a subsurface model of heat transfer by evaporation behind a porous membrane. - 4.
+A2-1: WRF-PUCM-ParFlow: A fully-coupled modeling framework to simulate mass, momentum, and energy budgets in the atmosphere, surface, and subsurface, and from local to regional scales. - 3.
+A2-1: Runoff heat full model + Runoff heat reduced model: a numerical model that solves the mass, momentum and heat equations to predict the temperature of hot urban runoff.
+Full and simplified versions have been developed and tested. - 4.
+A2-1: Building model in the large eddy simulation code with heat transfer: This is an advanced implementation of the forces and heat fluxes that buildings impose on the air flow, coupled to a turbulence resolving simulation of the air flow in cities - 5.
+A2-1: Princeton Urban Canopy Model advanced: we added new features to our Urban Canopy model including more thermochromic material, thermal comfort, and better hydrological representation. - 6.
+A2-4: Evaporative cooling model built by Teitelbaum of novel membrane building facade created merging Bou-Zeid microclimate model of surface energy interactions with a subsurface model of heat transfer by evaporation behind a porous membrane. - 7.
 A2-4: TRNSYS and EnergyPlus building energy simulations tools enable a dynamic iterative annual energy demand simulation platform for detailed building performance models, which can be translated into agglomerated urban performance analysis, and can output data related to energy driven evaporative cooling water use.